Cascais-Portugal.com

 The Casa da Guia is a trendy shopping complex and dining area, which is situated in the grounds of a grand 19th-century house.
 The shops and stalls offer high-end designer gifts, while the restaurants provide stunning views over the ocean.

-The Praia da Ursa is the most stunning of the beaches of the Serra de Sintra coastline, and the location to escape the tourist masses.
+If you want a beach that feels like a genuine discovery, this is it.
+The Praia da Ursa is the most stunning stretch of sand on the Serra de Sintra coastline, and its remoteness keeps the crowds well away.

-Insight: There is a very scenic 1.7km coastal path from the Cabo da Roca to the Praia da Ursa, and this path is the suggestion to extend a visit to the Cabo da Roca.
+Insight: There is a very scenic 1.7km coastal path from the Cabo da Roca to the Praia da Ursa, which is a great way to extend a visit to the Cabo da Roca.

 The Praia da Ursa as seen from the coastal footpath to the Cabo da Roca

-There are better locations to parking than this…
+There are better places to park than this…

 The Oeiras Coastal Promenade is a 4km paved pathway that connects the towns of Oeiras and Paço de Arcos.
 The promenade is lined with sandy beaches, cafes and parks.
 It is a fantastic location for walking, jogging or cycling.